Planned Giving

 The Inspiration

-The families of Brucemore are celebrated for their charitable giving, which included countless anonymous donations.
+The families of Brucemore are celebrated for their charitable giving, which includes countless anonymous donations.

 Margaret Douglas Hall and her husband Howard believed strongly in the power of philanthropy.
 Shortly after Howard’s death, Margaret began exploring options for the final disposition of her family estate in addition to endowment gifts to support the community.
 The couple did not have children and their philanthropic instincts led to a search for a charitable use of Brucemore, which had been her home since age ten.